codeFliers/JAVA-EE/README.md

 (1) bad directives or scriptlet
 (2) error in the code itself (exceptions)

-We can handle compilation error by redirecting error to a dedicated handler page.
+Beside "try/catch", we can handle compilation error by redirecting error to a dedicated handler page.
 Example:

 *index.jsp*